 Prior to joining NC IDEA, Thom served as Chief Executive Officer of the Entrepreneurial Learning Initiative (ELI), and Publisher of ID8 Nation.
 Prior to ELI, Thom spent seven years at the Kauffman Foundation where he directed the Foundation's programs addressing entrepreneurial education, mentoring, access to capital and fostering entrepreneurial ecosystems.
 Thom also led Kauffman Labs for Enterprise Creation, a novel community resource dedicated to advancing experiential based entrepreneurial education in combination with practical technology curricula.
 Thom was recruited to Kauffman based upon his work as founding chief marketing officer (CMO) for JumpStart Inc., an economic development organization and seed stage investment fund created to invest in and accelerate the growth of high potential, early stage companies in northeast Ohio.
 Before JumpStart, Thom served as president of Optiem LLC, where he led the growth of a nascent marketing practice to a nationally recognized interactive marketing, communications and public relations agency.

-Thom has/is serving in a variety of board and advisory capacities including: The World Economic Forum Global Agenda Council for fostering Entrepreneurship, Board of Advisers for The Kenan Institute of Free Enterprise at UNC and founding trustee for Innovation Fund America.
+Thom has/is serving in a variety of board and advisory capacities including: The World Economic Forum Global Agenda Council for fostering Entrepreneurship, Board of Advisers for The Kenan Institute of Private Enterprise at UNC and founding trustee for Innovation Fund America.